nikolayg/nikgrozev-website/_posts/blog/2014-06-08-cloudsim-and-cloudsimex-part-1.md

 CloudSim requires the end user to provide a lot of numerical ids for the simulation entities (e.g. cloudlets, VMs).
 This is error prone.
 If you provide duplicate ids for entities of the same type (e.g. cloudlets) this will result in an insidious bug, as CloudSim won't give any warning.
-Moreover in complex simulations virtual machines and cloudlets (i.e. jobs) need to be created dynamically, and thus you'll need to maintain global counters for id generation.
+Moreover, in complex simulations virtual machines and cloudlets (i.e. jobs) need to be created dynamically, and thus you'll need to maintain global counters for id generation.

 To solve the problem I've created the simple utility class